Alicepinch/bakemyday/README.md

 STRIPE_SECRET_KEY | `<your_stripe_key>`
 STRIPE_PUBLIC_KEY| `<your_stripe_secret_key>`
 SECRET_WH_KEY | `<your_webhook_secret_key>`
+USE_AWS | TRUE

 16. Back in your terminal the next time you add, commit and push any of your changes this will automatically deploy to heroku

+### AWS S3 Bucket

+1. Go to Amazon AWS and create a new account
+2. In apps search for S3 and create a new bucket and allow public access
+3.

 ## Credits